echeran/smile-of-murugan/webbook/chapter03.md

 famous Gajabāhu synchronism) may be on the whole trusted.
-While the commentary itself was very probably composed by a Nakkīrar of the 8th Cent., it again very probably was transmitted orally until it was fixed as a written text by Nilakaṇṭan of Muciṟi.
-1 This commentary of Nakkīrar is actually one of the first specimen of Tamil prose, not bits of unmeasured verse as in *Cilappatikāram,* but pages and pages of genuine prose (ornate, poetic, alliterative, metaphorical, and full of similes).
+While the commentary itself was very probably composed by a Nakkīrar of the 8th Cent., it again very probably was transmitted orally until it was fixed as a written text by Nilakaṇṭan of Muciṟi.[^nilakantan-muciri] This commentary of Nakkīrar is actually one of the first specimen of Tamil prose, not bits of unmeasured verse as in *Cilappatikāram,* but pages and pages of genuine prose (ornate, poetic, alliterative, metaphorical, and full of similes).

-I am dealing with this work and its commentary at this length because it will again and again be mentioned (especially while Nakkīrar's commentary, though regarded by many as inferior to the text itself, has descriptive passages of literary beauty, with alliterations and assonances, and they can even be metrically scanned (see chapter 16 of this book; cf. also T. P. Meenakshisundaran, *HTL* 173).

-1 This can be inferred e.g. *ab intra* from the manner in which the commentary itself proceeds, cf. utterances like urai *naṭantu varāniņṛamai* nōkki, or *ini urai națantavāru collutum*, or *innanam varukinṛatu urai.* The commentary is said to "proceed", "to come down" to us, obviously through oral tradition.
+[^nilakantan-muciri]: This can be inferred e.g. *ab intra* from the manner in which the commentary itself proceeds, cf. utterances like urai *naṭantu varāniņṛamai* nōkki, or *ini urai națantavāru collutum*, or *innanam varukinṛatu urai.* The commentary is said to "proceed", "to come down" to us, obviously through oral tradition.